BIGJRA/BIGJRA.github.io/rejuv.md

 *Ultra Potion* $2200

-Do a group investigation on the three entryway areas if you'd like, then head to the left area to give the Masked Men the password: “Sorry”.
+Do a group investigation on the three entryway areas if you'd like, then head to the left area to give the Masked Men the password: "Sorry".

-Downstairs talk to Ms. Erable, then to the student on the right with the “!” over his head.
+Downstairs talk to Ms. Erable, then to the student on the right with the "!" over his head.
 Say no to battling them, then you'll battle.
 Then say yes to the person on the left and return to Ms. Erable.

 Axis High University Student Jean (No Field)